static-suite/static-suite-data-server/README.md

 A flexible, fast and developer friendly Data Server for [Static Suite](https://www.drupal.org/project/static_suite).

 - flexible: it honors the structure of Static Suite's data directory, non imposing any opinionated structure.
-Every directory and its contents are loaded as simple arrays, so they can be queried using common [array functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) like `filter()`, `find()`, `forEach()`, etc.
+Every directory and its contents can be retrieved as simple arrays, so they can be queried using common [array functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) like `filter()`, `find()`, `forEach()`, etc.
 - fast: on a cold start, ~20k json files are usually loaded in ~2 seconds.
 Once the server is running, reloading those ~20k files usually takes ~100ms.
 Queries take ~1 ms, depending on their complexity.
 Once queries are cached, it executes ~150k queries per second.
-- developer friendly: when run on `dev` mode, any change made to data files, queries or post processors (more on this later) is automatically reloaded in milliseconds.
+- developer friendly: when run on `dev` mode, any change made to data files, queries or hooks (more on this later) is automatically reloaded in milliseconds.
 Queries are easy to create (they are just a function) and debug using a HTTP endpoint.

-This Data Server supports standard JSON includes (`entityInclude`, `configInclude`, `localeInclude` and `customInclude`) and the dynamic `queryInclude`.
+This Data Server supports static JSON includes (`entityInclude`, `configInclude`, `localeInclude` and `customInclude`) and the dynamic `queryInclude`.

 ## Options

 - `dataDir` / `--data-dir`: path to the directory where data from Static Suite is stored.
 Required.
 - `workDir` / `--work-dir`: path to the directory where work data from Static Suite is stored.
-Required.
+Optional.
 - `queryDir` / `--query-dir`: path to the directory where queries are stored.
-Required for the HTTP endpoint, optional when using the Data Server directly through Node.js.
-- `postProcessor` / `--post-processor`: path to the post processor file.
 Optional.
-- `errorLogFile` / `--error-log-file`: path to the error log file.
+- `hookDir` / `--hook-dir`: path to the directory where hooks are stored.
 Optional.
-- `logLevelIncrement` / `-v` / `--verbose`: verbosity increment level for logs.
-It can be increased using several "v", i.e.- `-vvv`.
+- `logLevel` / `--log-level`: log level verbosity: `error`, `warn`, `info` or `debug`.
 Optional.
+Defaults to `info`.
+- `logFile` / `--log-file`: path to the log file.
+Data server logs its errors to the stdOut, but they can also be saved into a log file.
+Optional.
+- `logFileLevel` / `--log-file-level`: log level verbosity for the log file: `error`, `warn`, `info` or `debug`.
+Optional.
+Defaults to the value of `logLevel` / `--log-level`
 - `runMode` / `--run-mode`: "dev" or "prod".
 Default is "prod".
 Optional.
 - `--port`: port number for the HTTP endpoint.
-Default is "57471".
+Default is `57471`.
 Optional.

 ## Usage